Knitting Increase / Decrease Calculator

 You have two options:

-Current Stitch Count: How many stitches are currently on your needle?
+- Current Stitch Count: How many stitches are currently on your needle?
+(Example: 50 stitches)

-Number of Stitches to Increase: How many stitches do you want to add?
+- Number of Stitches to Increase: How many stitches do you want to add?
+(Example: 10 stitches)

 The calculator will instantly generate your pattern!